Welcome to today's edition of the Rush 24-7 podcast.

 The child cries or whatever.

-I mean, every family's different.
+I mean, every family is different.

-But my my point here is that it matters a lot about family structure, and it matters a lot what goes on in families.
+But my point here is that it matters a lot about family structure, and it matters a lot what goes on in families.

-And that's all of that I think is inseparable from what has defined the greatness of this country in one sense, not totally, we don't have any exclusive on this.
+And that's all of that, I think, is inseparable from what has defined the greatness of this country in one sense, not totally.

-But when there was a Central American culture, when there was a dominant American culture, these were things that were part of it.
+But when there was a central American culture, when there was a dominant American culture, these were things that were part of it.

-And over the years, the evolution of the country that's been chipped away, and now it's it's it's judgmental to have values like this.
+And over the years, the evolution of the country, that's been chipped away.

-It's it's discriminatory.
+It's discriminatory.

 And there's no manual.